pspadale/python_professional_templates/README.md

 # python_professional_templates
-My repo with python startup or template files for professional desktop development.
+Repo with python startup or template files for professional desktop development.

+Request to Professionals @world to contribute for helping new programmers with this templates.